Razyapoo/Indoor-Positioning-System/Archive/Journal/readme.md

 # Nov 16, 2022

+- Decentralized
 - Tests are done in the dormitory.
 2 anchors x 3 tags.
 - 2 anchors x 1 tag is working best.
 This use-case is useful for the camera calibration purposes
 - 2 anchors x 2 tags working good.
 But the one needs to be located in front of and perpendicular to anchors.
 - 2 anchors x 3 tags is also working, but only if anchors are located within 3-4 meters and places perpendicular to tags.
 But we still get data at least from 1 anchor that is useful for the calibration purposes.

+# Nov 17, 2022

+- Centralized version v6
+- Working better?

+# Nov 18, 2022

+- trying to implement centralized version, but using implemented library (all additional files are in v6).
+But it is not working, i.e. one tag is working super clean, but when it is 2 tag, it is now working, hitting only 1 tag and sometimes range is 0.00.
+Why?
+- I thought it would be faster to get data while using library, but it is not.
+It is better to continue with my own implementation.

+# Nov 19, 2022 Tests at university.
+1 floor

+- **v6 (centralized)**
+  - **1 test**
+    - Anchors are placed in opposite sides.
+Distance between anchors is 3,4 m.
+    - 1 tag is working good max at distance
+      - at the distance 17 m it can hit 1 anchor
+      - at the distance 14 m it can hit 2 anchors continuously
+    - 2 tag work fine, but there are some unnecessary pings of server, why?
+    - 3 tag are working good.
+    - Result: Sometimes there are some pings from tag to server that are unnecessary and not allowing tag to start communication with anchors.
+It is happen very often that tags disconnect from server, and in a while reconnect again.
+Why?
+    - Basically, it is working good with all 1, 2, 3 tags switched on.
+Working unexpectedly good.

+    - **Test for distance** was done with the following setting:
+      - 1st tag was placed at the distance ~10 m from anchors
+      - 2nd and 3rd tags were placed an my hands at the distance ~15 m
+      - Everything was working fine.
+All tags managed to send data.
+      - **Problems**: there was some issues unfortunately:
+        - not always incoming package contains data from both anchors, but it happened rarely
+        - the main problem here is that server prints incoming request signals instead of incoming packages, why?

+    - So far, it is best setting.

+  - **2 test**
+    - Anchors placed in one line along the whole
+    - working a bit worth that the case when anchors placed on opposite sides.

+  - **3 test** (with obstacles)
+  - 1 tag and 2 anchors
+  - Obstacles such as the wall, any part of person (hand, leg, wrist), laptop, lower part, chair seat completely blocks signal.
+  - chair backrest is not blocking.
+  - when it is in the pocket, it hits both anchors at the distance 5 m and lower, and only 1 anchor at the distance 8~9 m

+- v5.1 (decentralized)
+  - **1 test**
+  - anchors are placed on the opposite sides
+  - it is working good as well in all cases (1, 2 and 3 tags switched on).
+  - 1st tag is placed at the distance 5.5 m, 2nd and 3rd tags are placed at the distance 7 m (from anchors).
+  - Since anchors are placed on the opposite sides, distance from a tag to each anchor is almost same.

+Overall results:
+- v6 centralized. signal outgoing from uwb chip on tag must come directly to the uwb chip on anchor, therefore anchors must be placed at different level than tags.
+Lower or higher?
+Does n't matter, the goal is that signal should target uwb chip directly.
+The best is when anchors are placed in the opposite direction.

+- v5.1 decentralized.
+Working good, but data coming less frequently than in v6.
+Sometimes can happen deadlocks.
+But thanks to the delay in tags it resolves automatically.